pau1h/routeriq/README.md

 # IoT Router Enhancer

-🚧 **Work in Progress** 🚧
-This project transforms your router into an IoT-enabled device.
-With this tool, you can trigger automated rules and actions based on who joins or leaves your network.

----

 ## ✨ Features

 - **Device Detection**: Identify and track devices connecting or disconnecting from your network.